tramitit/guides/en/spain/income_tax_return_filing.md

 ---
-title: "Income Tax Return Filing in Spain"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: ""
-description: "Guide to filing Income Tax Returns in Spain"
+- Spain
+date: '2024-06-07'
+description: Learn how to file income tax return in Spain, including required documents and online procedure.
+Find out who must submit and where to get help if needed.
 draft: false
+meta_title: 'Filing Income Tax Return in Spain: Process & Requirements'
+title: 'Filing Income Tax Return in Spain: Process & Requirements'
-translationKey: "spain-income_tax_return_filing"
+translationKey: spain-income_tax_return_filing
 ---

 ## Description
 ### What is it?